-To cultivate the Witness Consciousness, we start by cultivating the observer within us, the witnessing attitude.
-And this observer is not in the mind but the most intimate “I,” the Spiritual Heart (related with the chest area).
-We also cultivate the dis-identification from “me” as personality and “my story.”
-In this way, we detach gradually from the burden of all sorts of attachments, such as prejudices, desires, hopes, identifications, and tendencies.
+To cultivate the Witness Consciousness, we can start by cultivating the observer within us.
+In Hridaya Yoga, we call this the Witnessing Attitude.
+This Witness is not in the mind, but the most intimate “I,” the Spiritual Heart.
+We also cultivate the dis-identification from the personality and individual “stories.”
+In this way, we can gradually detach from our attachments (biases, desires, wishes, habits, etc.).

-The Witness Consciousness doesn’t imply seeking isolation from life or becoming inaccessible emotionally in any way.
-On the contrary, the Witness Consciousness is the expression of the spiritual aspiration experienced in the “heart” of/in any gesture, action, asana, etc. Ultimately, at the “heart” of any act is the Spiritual Heart, the divine consciousness.
+The Witness Consciousness doesn’t imply seeking to isolate ourselves from life or becoming emotionally inaccessible.
+On the contrary, it is the expression of the spiritual aspiration experienced at the “heart” of any gesture, action, asana, etc. Ultimately, at the “heart” of any act is the Spiritual Heart, Divine Consciousness.

 Learn more about the Witness Consciousness in the 10-Day Hridaya Silent Meditation Retreat.